wantedly/ev-cli/README.md

 Available Commands:
-  download    Download a file in a target or branch export      Export evaluation result files in a target to bigquery help        Help about any command ls          List targets in a namespace ls-branch   List branches in a namespace
+  download    Download a file in a target or branch export      (Used only for debugging ex-export) Export evaluation result files in a target to bigquery help        Help about any command ls          List targets in a namespace ls-branch   List branches in a namespace